 Go Surfing or Stand-up Paddleboarding

 Aside from sunbathing and snorkeling, there are so many more things to do in Maui.
 Surfing is the top Hawaiian activity, and Maui is the perfect place to learn.
-There are several surfing schools in Maui for those who’d like to try new adventures.
+You can go to a surf shop to acquire your own surfboard and then there are several surfing schools in Maui for those who’d like to try new adventures.
 There are available great spots for experienced surfers.

 The North Shore is the best place to catch some big waves.
 For advanced surfers, head to Honolulu Bay.
 These spots are recommended for experienced surfers only, as it can be dangerous for beginners.